AarnavSan/3DMartFrontend/Readme.md

 6. Open the localhost it is hosted at (default on port 3000).

+7. Use left and right arrow keys to "scroll" through the different products!!

 ## How to Add or Change a Product

 1. Open the following file in a text editor: